 Uber driver requirements that are hard to meet if you’re in the military

-Going through the paperwork and financial expense of getting a new driver’s license and new auto insurance isn’t feasible or even possible for military members who regularly move around the country, so it’s very likely that as a military member on the move you don’t qualify for Uber.
+Going through the paperwork and financial expense of getting a new driver’s license and new auto insurance isn’t feasible or even possible for military members who regularly move around the country, so it’s possible that you won’t qualify for Uber.

 Military members are used to certain perks and benefits of being enlisted, so it’s understandable that members wonder whether Uber will give them some leeway as long as they have a valid license, insurance, and a good driving record in another state.

-Uber does NOT make exceptions on document requirements if you’re in the military
+Uber does NOT make exceptions if you’re in the military

-Uber will not make exceptions on the in-state licensing and insurance requirements.
+Uber will not make exceptions for states that have in-state licensing and insurance requirements.
 I asked Uber about this issue and got a reply.
 Here’s what they said, in full:

 Uber’s answer: “Unfortunately, these documents are needed even if you are a military member.
 However, those who are military veterans or active duty (or their spouses) are able to toggle a feature that shows their riders their military affiliation.“